Federal Housing Programs

 Vancouver, WA, 98668

-These notices shall satisfy two separate but related procedural requirements for activities to be undertaken by the City of Vancouver.
+These notices satisfy two separate but related procedural requirements for activities to be undertaken by the Vancouver Housing Authority with the City of Vancouver acting as the Responsible Authority.

 REQUEST FOR RELEASE OF FUNDS (RROF)

-On or about July 3, 2024, the City of Vancouver will authorize the Vancouver Housing Authority to submit a request to the U.S Department of Housing and Urban Development (HUD) for the release of funding for project-based housing vouchers, under United States Housing Act of 1937 to undertake a project known as Lincoln Place II Apartments.
-The proposed activity is for project-based housing vouchers in a newly constructed 40-unit apartment building.
-The project is expected to include $3,769,260 in federal project-based housing voucher funding over 20 years.
-The total project development cost (non-HUD funding) will be approximately $19,738,959.
-The project location is 1110 W 13th Street, Vancouver, WA 98660 (tax parcels 61810000, 59400000).
+On or about October 13, 2025, the City of Vancouver will authorize the Vancouver Housing Authority to submit a request to the U.S Department of Housing and Urban Development (HUD) for the release of funding for a Community Project Funding award for a public road construction project, under United States Housing Act of 1937 and the Consolidated Appropriations Act, 2024 (Public Law 118-42) (the FY2024 Act), and the Further Consolidated Appropriations Act, 2024 (Public Law 118-47) (the Further FY2024 Act) to undertake a project known as Lieser School redevelopment site.
+The proposed activity is for construction of a public road infrastructure to complete a land division process.
+The project is expected to include $4,000,000 in federal Community Project Funding (grant B-24-CP-WA-2314).
+The project location is 8806 SE Northgate Avenue, Vancouver, WA 98664 (tax parcels 37916085 and 37916081).

 FINDING OF NO SIGNIFICANT IMPACT (FONSI)

-The City of Vancouver, as responsible entity, has determined that the project, as mitigated, will have no significant impact on the human environment.
+The City of Vancouver, as responsible entity, has determined that the project will have no significant impact on the human environment.
 Therefore, an Environmental Impact Statement under the National Environmental Policy Act of 1969 (NEPA) is not required.
-Additional project information is contained in the Environmental Review Record (ERR) on file at the City of Vancouver, 415 W. 6th Street, Vancouver WA 98660, available for review and may be examined or copied weekdays 8am to 5pm or online on the City of Vancouver Federal Housing Page.
+Additional project information is contained in the Environmental Review Record on file at the City of Vancouver, 415 W. 6th St, Vancouver WA 98660, available for review and may be examined or copied weekdays 8 AM to 5 PM or viewed online at Federal Housing Programs -The City of Vancouver, WA.

 PUBLIC COMMENTS

-Any individual, group, or agency may submit written comments on the Environmental Review Record to the Economic Prosperity and Housing Department at the City of Vancouver, address above, or by email to samantha.whitley@cityofvancouver.us, or by phone at 360-487-7952.
-All comments received by July 3, 2024, will be considered by the City of Vancouver prior to authorizing submission of a request for release of funds.
+Any individual, group, or agency may submit written comments on the FONSI and/or RROF to the Economic Prosperity and Housing Department at the City of Vancouver, address above, or by email to samantha.whitley@cityofvancouver.us, or by phone at 360-487-7952.
+All comments received by October 13, 2025, will be considered by the City of Vancouver prior to authorizing submission of a request for release of funds.
 Comments should specify which Notice (RROF or FONSI) they are addressing.

 ENVIRONMENTAL CERTIFICATION